 We spoke to our customers to find out what questions they have when buying LED parking lot lights.
-If it’s your first time making a purchase with LED Lighting Supply, feel free to call us at (888) 423-3191 to speak directly with one of our lighting experts.
+Feel free to call us at (888) 423-3191 to speak with one of our lighting experts.

 The following factors can impact the right fixture for your needs:

 Light Level Required.
 How bright do you want it to be?

 Mounting Height.
 This can range from 10 to 50 feet in height.